mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ## AppAck

-Type: Proposal

-### Description

-An AppAck proposal is used to acknowledge receipt of application messages.
+An AppAck object is used to acknowledge receipt of application messages.
-Though this information implies no change to the group, it is structured as a Proposal message so that it is included in the group's transcript by being included in Commit messages.
+Though this information implies no change to the group, it is conveyed inside an AppEphermeral Proposal with a component ID `app_ack`, so that it is included in the group's transcript by being included in Commit messages.

 ~~~ tls
 struct {